This Blue Cheese Potato Salad with Chives made me late to my own wedding. No joke!

 Here’s where things got really crazy.
 We’d had RSVP’s from 65 guests so I planned for 85 meals.
 When more than 125 guests arrived I started to panic wondering how we were going to feed everyone.
 Thankfully, my husband’s friend Mike who’s been through thick and thin with him just knew that since Dean was involved, somehow there’d be more people at the wedding than we planned on.
 See, I’m married to one of those guys that everyone knows and loves.
 Kinda like Norm from the television series “Cheers” – but with the knack for totally random knowledge like his mug-raising pal, Cliff.

-So here’s where we get to the part about fried chicken and all the fixin’s.
+So here’s where we get to the part about fried chicken and all the fixins.
 This forward-thinking, superhero of a friend just happened to own a handful of KFC restaurants and decided to order up enough catering for 75 people on his way to our big event.
 Just in case.
-You can only imagine my surprise (shock, horror, delight…not sure what I was feeling there) when there on the buffet table next to the wild Alaskan salmon brought to the lower 48 by my bridesmaids, the pulled pork from a locally-raised hog, salads and tomatoes from my own garden, home-canned pickles and beets from our larder and this blue cheese and chive potato salad was a whole heaping lot of fried chicken, potatoes, gravy and biscuits.
-And I was a dietitian and this was my wedding.
+You can only imagine my surprise (shock, horror, delight…not sure what I was feeling there) when there on the buffet table next to the wild Alaskan salmon brought to the lower 48 by my bridesmaids, the pulled pork from a locally-raised hog, salads, and tomatoes from my own garden, home-canned pickles, and beets from our larder and this blue cheese potato salad with chives was a whole heaping lot of fried chicken, potatoes, gravy, and biscuits.
+And I was a dietitian and this was my wedding, after all.
 Gasp.

 Roll with it and laugh about it later